connar/connar.github.io/content/posts/dll-hijacking-journey.md

 - **KnownDLLs**, libraries in that key can't be search-order-substituted.
 Many runtime libraries (including `VCRUNTIME140.dll`) are *not* in it.
 (KnownDLLs is described in Microsoft's [*Dynamic-Link Library Search Order*](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order).
 The list lives at `HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs`.)
 - **Code Integrity Guard (CIG)**, a process mitigation that restricts a process to loading only Microsoft/WHQL-signed DLLs.
 If enforced, my unsigned proxy would be rejected outright (the memory manager refuses to map it, returning `STATUS_INVALID_IMAGE_HASH`).
 (See Microsoft Defender's [*Exploit protection reference, Code integrity guard*](https://learn.microsoft.com/en-us/defender-endpoint/exploit-protection-reference).)
 - **SxS manifests**, an app can pin exact DLL versions from WinSxS, bypassing the search order.
 (See Microsoft's [*Dynamic-Link Library Redirection*](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-redirection) and [*About Side-by-side Assemblies*](https://learn.microsoft.com/en-us/windows/win32/sbscs/about-side-by-side-assemblies).)
 - **SafeDllSearchMode**, on by default.
 It demotes the current directory in the order.
-It doesn't stop application-directory sideloading, though.
+It doesn't stop application-directory sideloading though.
 (SafeDllSearchMode is documented on the [*Dynamic-Link Library Search Order*](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order) page.
 It is controlled by the `SafeDllSearchMode` value under `Session Manager` and is enabled by default.)

 With that defenses in mind, I went hunting.